Closer (Nine Inch Nails song): Live performances

 During the Self Destruct and Fragility tours, bassist Danny Lohner and guitarist Robin Finck joined Reznor and full-time keyboardists James Woolley (during the first half of the Self Destruct Tour) and Charlie Clouser (during the remaining tours) on keyboards for the song, with Reznor performing an extended synth solo.
 Nine Inch Nails performed the "Closer to God" rendition of the song live during their 1995 tour on numerous occasions, omitting the original song from the setlist when done so.

 There are performance videos of "Closer" on And All that Could Have Been and Beside You in Time.

 In the tours following the release of With Teeth, Nine Inch Nails performed a shorter version of "Closer" with the keyboard solo played as a guitar solo and a breakdown incorporating a portion of "The Only Time," a track from Pretty Hate Machine.
 Two performances of this version of the song appear on Beside You in Time.

+A remixed version of the song has been performed during certain dates of their 2025-2026 Peel It Back Tour alongside their supporting act Boys Noize, featuring a more electronic inspired backing beat and percussion.